Yasashari/C4-contest/assymetry2.md

 https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/derivatives/WstEth.sol#L60

-Due to hardcoded maxSlippage owner unable to define minOut so that its a constant (relative to the stEthBal) , Eventually Owner unable to perform the withdraw function during price crash conditions.
+Due to hardcoded maxSlippage owner unable to define minOut so that its a constant (relative to the input parameter amount) , eventually Owner unable to perform the withdraw function during price crash conditions.

 ## Tools Used
 Manual Auditing